How to Use the NVIDIA RAG Blueprint Python Package#

 logging.getLogger(name).setLevel(LOGLEVEL)

-Import the packages#
+Import the NvidiaRAGIngestor Packages#

-from nvidia_rag import NvidiaRAG, NvidiaRAGIngestor
+from nvidia_rag import NvidiaRAGIngestor

-ingestor = NvidiaRAGIngestor()
+ingestor = NvidiaRAGIngestor(config=config_ingestor)

-Create a new collection#
+Create a New Collection#

 response = ingestor.create_collection(